IntersectMBO/plutus/plutus-tutorial/doctest/Tutorial/02-validator-scripts.md

 The second category is extensions that contract endpoints to be automatically generated in the Plutus Playground, and it contains only the [`DeriveGeneric`](https://downloads.haskell.org/~ghc/8.4.3/docs/html/users_guide/glasgow_exts.html#deriving-representations) extension.

 The final category is extensions that make the code look nicer.
-These include [`RecordWildCards`](https://downloads.haskell.org/~ghc/8.4.3/docs/html/users_guide/glasgow_exts.html#record-wildcards), which lets us use write `Campaign{..}` in pattern matching to bring into scope all fields of a `Campaign` value, and [`OverloadedStrings`](https://downloads.haskell.org/~ghc/8.4.3/docs/html/users_guide/glasgow_exts.html#overloaded-string-literals) which allows us to write log messages as string literals without having to convert them to `Text` values first.
+This includes [`OverloadedStrings`](https://downloads.haskell.org/~ghc/8.4.3/docs/html/users_guide/glasgow_exts.html#overloaded-string-literals) which allows us to write log messages as string literals without having to convert them to `Text` values first.

 ```haskell
 import           Language.PlutusTx.Prelude